-Dr David Alexander Gregory is a Post-Doctoral Research Associate to Prof Ipsita Roy at the University of Sheffield in the Department of Materials Science & Engineering.
+Dr David Alexander Gregory previously worked as a Senior-PDRA to Prof Ipsita Roy at the University of Sheffield in the Department of Materials Science & Engineering.

 Research